David Stockman: Criminal and civil charges

 On March 26, 2007, federal prosecutors in Manhattan indicted Stockman in "a scheme... to defraud [Collins & Aikman]'s investors, banks and creditors by manipulating C&A's reported revenues and earnings."
 The United States Securities and Exchange Commission also brought civil charges against Stockman related to actions that he performed while CEO of Collins & Aikman.
 Stockman suffered a personal financial loss, over $13 million, along with losses suffered by as many as 15,000 Collins & Aikman employees worldwide.

 Stockman said in a statement posted on his law firm's website that the company's end was the consequence of an industry decline, not due to fraud.
 On January 9, 2009, the US Attorney's Office announced that it would discontinue prosecution of Stockman for this case.

-Views on Russian Invasion of Ukraine

-In March 2022, Stockman published an editorial on Lew Rockwell's website about the Russian invasion of Ukraine.
-Stockman argued that "Ukraine brought the Russian attack on itself by poking the bear in its eyes."
-Referring to Ukrainian President Volodymyr Zelenskyy, Stockman stated that he was "getting sick and tired of this Zelensky clown" and that "Zelensky should resign and make way for a collaborationist government that will sue for peace."

-Website

-In March 2014 Stockman launched a web based daily periodical, David Stockman's Contra Corner, featuring both his own articles and those from leading contrarian thinkers on geopolitics, economics, and finance.

 Personal life

-Stockman lives in the Upper East Side of Manhattan.
+Stockman lives on the Upper East Side of Manhattan.
 He is married to Jennifer Blei Stockman and is the father of two children, Rachel and Victoria.
 Jennifer Blei Stockman is a chairwoman emerita of the Republican Majority for Choice, and president of the Solomon R. Guggenheim Foundation Board of Trustees.
 In 2013, Stockman signed an amicus brief to the Supreme Court in favor of same-sex marriage.
 In 2018, Stockman criticized the U.S. interventionist foreign policy.
 He serves on the board of directors of the Committee for a Responsible Federal Budget.